 3.2 Horses born in The United Kingdom

 When a Horse is born in The United Kingdom the mare owner shall notify the Studbook Office in accordance with Section 7.4 not later than the end of the calendar year of its birth or within 6 months of birth whichever is the later.
 The date of foaling must align with a Stallion Serving Record supplied in the previous year by the stallion owner.
 Failure to comply with all conditions will render a requirement for proof of parentage by DNA analysis.

 4. Additional requirements for Stallions used for breeding in the United Kingdom

 4.1 Progeny of Stallions born since 1992

 Before progeny of any stallion born in the United Kingdom since 1992, or of any other stallion which has started serving in the United Kingdom, can be registered, the Studbook Office must receive a Certificate issued by a Veterinary Surgeon qualified to practice.
 This veterinary certificate is not required if the stallion has had a full FIZO breeding assessment with its accompanying veterinary checks.
 This certificate must certify that the stallion does not suffer from any congenital defect, which is likely to affect the performance by that horse of basic functions such as sight, mastication, support, locomotion and reproduction.
 This certificate should be received by the Studbook Office prior to the stallion serving any mares and certainly prior to receipt of the stallion’s first annual serving certificate.
-Progeny from stallions that do not receive a satisfactory certification may still be registered as pure-bred Icelandic horses, but will be placed in a separate section of the Studbook denoted by the Area of Birth Code ‘99’ and will not be eligible to represent the Society in any International Competition.
-Registration will be at twice the non member rate.
+Progeny from stallions that do not receive a satisfactory certification may still be registered as pure-bred Icelandic horses, but will be placed in a separate section of the Studbook denoted by the Area of Birth Code ‘99’ and will not be eligible to represent the Society in any International Breeding Competition.
+Registration will be at twice the non-member rate.
 (See Section 7.6.2-7.6.3)

 4.2 Stallions used for breeding in The United Kingdom from 2001